BROADSoftware/HADeploy/docsite/docs/installation.md

 HADeploy (And Ansible) can be installed inside Python [virtual Environnemnt](https://virtualenv.pypa.io/en/stable/).

-Installing inside virtual environement has several advantages:
+Installing inside virtual environment has several advantages:

 * Installation does not require root access.